Clear-Bible/GenerateTranslationsForDashboard/README.md

 Add the following lines to each XAML header:

 ```
-    xmlns:helpers="clr-namespace:ClearDashboard.Wpf.Helpers"
+    xmlns:resx="clr-namespace:ClearDashboard.Wpf.Application.Strings"
-    xmlns:resx="clr-namespace:ClearDashboard.Wpf.Strings"
+    xmlns:helpers="clr-namespace:ClearDashboard.Wpf.Application.Helpers"
     helpers:Translation.ResourceManager="{x:Static resx:Resources.ResourceManager}"
 ```

-For each text element to translate, you pass in the translated text in the following binding manner: `{helpers:Loc Landing_projects}`
+For each text element to translate, you pass in the translated text in the following binding manner: `{helpers:Localization Landing_projects}`

 Example:
 ```